Towards Heterogeneous Long-tailed Learning: Benchmarking, Metrics, and Toolbox: More Details on

 where $Q(p)=min\{y: Pr(\mathcal{Y}\leq y)=p, 1\leq y\leq T\}$ is the quantile function of order $p\in (0,1)$ for $\mathcal{Y}$.
 The numerator represents the number of categories to which the last 20\% instances belongs, and the denominator represents the number of categories to which the other 80\% instances belongs in the dataset.
 Intuitively, the higher the skewness of the data distribution, the larger the ratio will be; the more classes, the larger the long-tailedness ratio.

 Imbalance factor is intuitive and easy to calculate, but it only considers the imbalance between the largest and smallest classes.
 Gini coefficient indicates the overall degree of category imbalance, unaffected by extreme samples or absolute data size.
 However, the two metrics pay more attention to data imbalance and may not reflect the number of categories.
-Our proposed Pareto-LT Ratio characterizes two properties of long-tailed datasets: (1) data imbalance and (2) extreme \# of categories.
+Pareto-LT Ratio is proposed to characterize two properties of long-tailed datasets: (1) data imbalance and (2) extreme \# of categories.
+For better understanding, we give a specific example of the three long-tailedness metrics (as shown in Figure~\ref{fig:metricCompare}).
+As the number of categories increases, the difficulty of classifying a long-tailed dataset therefore increases.
+For example, we down-sampled 7 categories from the original Cora-Full dataset.
+Although the two datasets are clearly different, the imbalance factor remains the same (62 for both the original and down-sampled datasets) as the number of samples in the most majority and most minority categories does not change.
+Gini coefficient indicates the overall degree of category imbalance and thus shows a large increase of value in the down-sampled dataset (0.321 for original and 0.441 for down-sampled).
+However, the data complexity also includes the number of categories, i.e., 70 classes in Fig(a) v.s 7 classes in Fig(b), which is not reflected in imbalance factor and Gini coefficient.
+As the number of categories of the down-sampled dataset decreases dramatically, Pareto-LT Ratio better characterizes the differences between the original Cora dataset (0.919) and its down-sampled dataset (0.750) by a small decrease of the metric value.

-\subsection{\name\ Algorithm List}
+\subsection{\fname\ Algorithm List}

-In this section, we introduce 13 popular and recent methods for solving long-tailed problems in our benchmark according to whether they can solve the problems of data imbalance and an extreme number of categories.
+In this section, we introduce 18 popular and recent methods for solving long-tailed problems in our benchmark according to whether they can solve the problems of data imbalance and an extreme number of categories.
+The baseline algorithms are selected due to the following reasons: (1) Data Complexity: The selected methods provide comprehensive coverage of heterogeneous data (i.e, tabular, sequential, grid, and relational data) in long-tailed learning problems.
+(2) Task Heterogeneity: we explore a range of techniques for long-tailed learning approaches (i.e., data augmentation, meta-learning, decoupled training, mixup), designing for various tasks (i.e, object recognition, multi-label text classification, image classification, instance segmentation, node classification, and regression).
+(3) SOTA Performance: Most of the selected methods are the SOTAs, which are recently published and highly cited.
+(4) Open Source: All of the selected methods are open-sourced in GitHub.
 In addition, our toolbox is still being updated, and we will include more algorithms in the future.